PRocha0503/Planeacion-de-sistemas-de-software/wiki/Test Plan.md

 Finally as we will be working in big team black-box and informal testing will allow all developers to create tests for any part of the system as they will not need to know all the insides of the code.

 We will mainly focus on un unit, integration and some end to end testing.
 This will  ensure that the system is thoroughly tested at all levels.
 By testing each component in isolation, as well as how different components work together and the system as a whole, the team can identify and address any issues or bugs early in the development process, before they become more difficult and costly to fix.

-- Unit testing is  automated and can be run quickly, making it an efficient way to identify and address issues early in the development process.
-- Integration testing is important for our complex systems with many interconnected components, where it can be difficult to identify issues through other types of testing..
-- End-to-end testing simulates real-world scenarios and user interactions, and can help the team identify any issues or bugs that may arise in the system.

 ## 2.2 Test Objectives